delta-io/delta/protocol_rfcs/managed-commits.md

 3. Some maintenance operations (such as checkpoints, log compaction, and metadata cleanup) can be performed only on the backfilled part of the table.
 Refer to the [Maintenance operations on managed-commit tables](#maintenance-operations-on-managed-commit-tables) section for more details.

 The commit-owner also needs to expose an API to backfill the commits.
 This will allow clients to ask the commit-owner to backfill the commits if needed in order to do some maintenance operations.

+Since commit backfills may happen at a later point in time, so the `file modification timestamp` of the backfilled file might be very different than the time of actual commit.
+For this reason, the `managed-commit` feature depends on another writer feature called [in-commit-timestamps](#TODO-Put-Relevant-Link) to make the commit timestamps more reliable.
+Refer to [Writer Requirements for Managed Commits](#writer-requirements-for-managed-commits) section for more details.

 ## Converting an existing filesystem based table to managed-commit table
 In order for a commit-owner to successfully take over an existing filesystem-based Delta table, the following invariants must hold: